Isn’t a Diamond “Better” When it’s Colorless? What’s Wrong With Fancy Colors Diamonds Then?

 When a “regular” diamond is graded based on its color, they are referring to only yellow color in the diamond, the more yellow in a diamond, the less special it becomes (orange goes as well with yellow here in most cases).

 But if you have a pink, purple, red, blue or green diamond, expect to see 1 carat diamond for $100k (like this cushion 1.01 for $89k!!)
 Take a look at some of these blue color diamonds here on James Allen.

 Welcome to the World of Fancy Color Diamonds!

-A fancy color diamond refers to a diamonds that either have a shade other then yellow (such as blue diamonds and pink diamonds) or a diamond with so much yellow that that the yellow color overtakes the white color and has a deeper yellow then the lowest white diamond (Z color).
+A fancy color diamond refers to a diamond that either has a shade other than yellow (such as blue diamonds and pink diamonds) or a diamond with so much yellow that the yellow color overtakes the white color and has a deeper yellow than the lowest white diamond (Z color).

-At this point a new color scale begins which measures the intensity of the color present in the fancy diamond.
+At this point a new color scale begins by measuring the intensity of the color present in the fancy diamond.
 Unlike in white diamonds that receive higher grades for lack of color, in fancy color diamonds the more color that is visible the higher the color grade, and the “better” (more expensive) the diamond is.

 Not ِAll Fancy Color Diamonds Are Equal

 As with white diamonds, the rarer the fancy color diamond the more expensive it is.
 While in white diamonds you are on the lookout for cut and clarity – in colored diamonds it’s all about, well… Color!
 You will often find diamond cuts that would never be used in white diamonds.
 The cuts of fancy colored diamonds are specially designed to bring out the most color possible.